 Using the 95% culmination MAI as minimum harvest age, as explained in Section 4.11, is a common practice in other BC coastal management units.
 Therefore, these two alternative minimum harvest criteria were tested in the adjusted LiDAR-based inventory attributes scenario.
 Table 44 shows the comparison of the average minimum harvest age for the future managed stands among the Base Case, and using the alternative DBH threshold, and the 95% culmination MAI age in the adjusted LiDAR-based inventory attributes scenario.
 The alternative minimum harvest criteria result in a 7-year delay in minimum harvest age for the ground harvest system, which accounts for 40% of the initial THLB growing stock.
-The decreased DBH in cable and helicopter harvest system advance the minimum harvest age by 28 years and 23 years, respectively.
-As for the 95% culmination MAI age, LiDAR-based growth and yield advances the minimum harvest age by 9 years than the Base Case.
+The alternative DBH thresholds in cable and helicopter harvest system decrease the minimum harvest age by 28 years (from 99 to 71 years) and by 23 years (from 126 to 103 years), respectively.
+As for the 95% culmination MAI age, LiDAR-based growth and yield decreases the minimum harvest age by 9 years than the Base Case (from 78 to 69 years).

-Harvest System Base Case МНА Alternative DBH on Adj.
-LiDAR MHA Minimum Average DBH Wtd Avg95%FutureCulmination MAIStandWtd Avg FutureAgeStand Age Minimum Average DBH Wtd Avg Future Stand Age 95% Culmination MAI Wtd Avg Future Stand Age Ground 30 cm 64 years 31 cm 71 years Cable 37 cm 99 years 78 years 31 cm 71 years 69 years Heli 42 cm 126 years , 37 cm 103 years
+Harvest System Base Case MHA Alternativ ive DBH on Adj.
+LiDAR MHA Minimum Average DBH Wtd Avg Future Stand Age 95% Culmination MAI Wtd Avg Future Stand Age Minimum Average DBH Wtd Avg Future Stand Age 95% Culmination MAI Wtd Avg Future Stand Age Ground 30 cm 64 years 31 cm 71 years Cable 37 cm 99 years 78 years 31 cm 71 years 69 years Heli 42 cm 126 years - 37 cm 103 years